ObiwanWS/Unreal-Characters/README.md

 4. Copy the plugin folder into the `Plugins` directory.
 6. Open the Unreal Editor.
 7. Navigate to **Edit > Plugins** and ensure the plugin is enabled.
-8. In the Content Browser, click the Settings icon and enable **Show Plugin Content** to access the mannequins and animations.
+8. In the Content Browser, click the Settings icon and enable **Show Plugin Content** to access the content.

 ## Roadmap

 This library is intended to grow.
-Future updates will include additional characters, animation packs, and standard assets that Epic Games makes publicly available.
+Future updates will include additional characters, animation packs, and standard assets that Epic Games makes or has made publicly available.

 ## Disclaimer